rekibnikufesin/marketplace/README.md

 #### Store Owner
 <img src="docs/storeowner.png">
 - As a Store Owner, head to [http://localhost:3000/#/store](http://localhost:3000/#/store)

-- 🐞 Known bug: Refresh the page to get it to recognize you as a Store Owner

 - 🐞 Known bug: There's some funkiness adding products.
 They always save, but the page isn't refreshing consistently.
 Need to look at when the promises fulfill and dispatch.